Index

 Nothing really, if you look at the style and the colours on its own – it’s actually quite a nice flag, (though others disagree, citing aesthetics, design etc).
 Nor do I see anything wrong with the Union Jack itself – it’s a great flag for Britain.
 So as well as those for whom the flag has real meaning, I can understand people simply liking the flag and not wanting it to change, or those who wouldn’t mind if it was changed just a little.

 The problem is, if we change the current design only a little, it will still feel like a British flag, rather than a New Zealand one.
-That might not matter to some – especially those from Britain, but consider what this means to Maori, generations of Pakeha who know themselves only as New Zealanders, or all the other races and mixes of people that make up New Zealand.
+That might not matter to some – especially those from Britain, but consider what this means to Maori, generations of Pakeha who know themselves only as New Zealanders, or all the different migrants from around the world that make up New Zealand.
 There are people in each of those groups who genuinely like and respect the flag, but there are also many others who don’t, and our flag should be something we're all proud of.

 For example, some people want the Maori flag as our national flag.
 Although it belongs in New Zealand, it wouldn't feel like my flag, because it shows pride in being Maori.
 Considering most of our flag is not derived from here, and shows pride in "being British", that doesn't feel right either.
 The reality is that only some of us can have pride in the Union Jack (and it's unlikely those numbers will increase).
 It seems wrong to show another country as the most prominent thing, when our flag should allow every one of us to feel pride in this country.
 A national flag we can all identify with has the power to unite us.
 There is evidence the current flag can also divide us, and it is short-sighted to dismiss the whole flag-change debate as "not a priority".